ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let inlineObject8 = new SpoonacularApi.InlineObject8(); // InlineObject8 |
 let opts = {
-  'locale': en_US // String | The locale of the returned category, supported is en_US and en_GB.
+  'locale': en_US // String | The display name of the returned category, supported is en_US (for American English) and en_GB (for British English).
 };
 apiInstance.classifyGroceryProduct(inlineObject8, opts, (error, data, response) => {
   if (error) {